-A new set of requirements for Harvard College students will take effect in Fall 2019, and the Class of 2020 will transition to those new requirements at that time.
+A new set of requirements for Harvard College students will take effect in Fall 2019, replacing the current General Education program, and the Class of 2020 will transition to those new requirements at that time.

 How do I plan for the new College requirements?

 - Gen Ed (4 courses): Aim to complete at least one of the four new Gen Ed requirements each year.
 One of these can be pass/fail.

 - Distribution (3 courses): Take departmental courses from across the academic divisions of the FAS to fulfill the new distribution requirement.
 Many students end up fulfilling 2/3 of this requirement by the end of their freshman year as they explore possible concentrations.

 - Emprirical and Mathematical Reasoning (1 course): Take at any time a course approved for the Gen Ed Empirical & Mathematical Reasoning requirement or any Math, Applied Math, Computer Science or Statistics course.
 This must be passed with a letter grade.

 How do I know what courses will fulfill the new College requirements?